Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Experiments

 \paragraph{Depth Supervision.}

-Table \ref{table:ablation_avg} shows that removing depth supervision (row 2) results in a significant increase in the RMS depth error $\epsilon_\textrm{depth}$.
+Table \ref{table:ablation_avg} shows that removing depth supervision (row 2) significantly reduces the average accuracy at 0.1m (Acc).
 Figure \ref{fig:ablation_depth_humandog} indicates that this reflects the incorrect arrangement of objects stemming from their scale inconsistency - while removing depth supervision does not significantly deteriorate the training-view RGB renderings, it induces critical failure modes as shown in the \textit{novel-view} 3D reconstructions: (a) floating foreground objects, as evidenced by their shadows, and (b) the human incorrectly occluding the dog.
-In other words, without depth supervision, \ourmethod{} overfits to the training view and learns a degenerate scene representation where the reconstructed objects fail to converge to the same scale.
+In other words, without depth supervision, \ourmethod{} overfits the training view and learns a degenerate scene representation where the reconstructed objects fail to converge to the same scale.
 We show results on additional RGBD sequences in Appendix \ref{sec:ablation_depth_supp}.

-\paragraph{Motion Modeling.} Table \ref{table:ablation_avg} shows that ablating the deformation field (row 3) also worsens the metrics.
-This is because, without the deformation field, our method has to explain each object's (non-rigid) motion solely via its rigid, root-body poses.
-As a result, this ablation can only recover coarse object reconstructions that fail to model moving body parts such as limbs (see Figure \ref{fig:ablation_humancat}).
+\paragraph{Motion Modeling.} Table \ref{table:ablation_avg} shows that removing the deformation field (row 3) also hurts performance.
+This is because, without the deformation field, our method has to explain an object's non-rigid motion solely with its rigid, root-body poses.
+As a result, this ablation can only recover coarse object reconstructions that fail to model moving body parts such as limbs.
+Removing PoseNet-initialization of root-body poses (row 4) is just as detrimental, resulting in noisy appearance and geometry artifacts; see Figure \ref{fig:ablation_humancat} and additional visualizations in Figure \ref{fig:ablation_objmotion_full}.
+Most notably, Table \ref{table:ablation_avg} shows that removing object root-bodies entirely (row 5) causes the optimization to fail to converge (N/A), even though the deformation field can (in theory) represent all continuous motion.
+It appears difficult for deformation fields alone to explain \textit{global} root-body motion because such motions can deviate significantly from a canonical model, complicating optimization.

-More notably, Table \ref{table:ablation_avg} shows that ablating object root-body poses (row 4) prevents our method from converging at all (for most sequences).
-This is a surprising observation since the deformation field should be sufficient to represent all continuous motion, at least in theory.
-However, when object root-body poses are removed from our method, each object's canonical model is defined in the \textit{static, world} coordinate frame (Equation \ref{eq:obj_motion_modeling_baselines}) as opposed to the moving, object-centric coordinate frame (Equation \ref{eq:backward_warp}).
-Therefore, the deformation field alone has to explain \textit{global} object motion by learning potentially large deviations from the canonical model, significantly complicating optimization.